yashpatel-01/PARSS/PARSS-MANUAL.md

-# PAASS Post-Install Manual
+# PARSS Post-Install Manual

 This manual is a single, indexed reference that combines the key content from:

 - `INSTALLATION.md`
 - `MAINTENANCE.md`
 - `RECOVERY.md`
-- the PAASS deployment scripts (health checks, integrity checks)
+- the PARSS deployment scripts (health checks, integrity checks)

 Use it after a successful installation as your F1-style help page.